Jaguar XF (X250)

-The Jaguar XF (X250) is an executive luxury sports sedan car that was manufactured and marketed by the British automobile manufacturer Jaguar Cars.
+The Jaguar XF (X250) is an executive luxury sports saloon car that was manufactured and marketed by the British automobile manufacturer Jaguar Cars.
 The XF was available as a four-door saloon and a five-door estate marketed as the Sportbrake.
-Launched Autumn 2007 as a replacement for the S-Type, the XF was designated internally as the X250.
+Launched in Autumn 2007 as a replacement for the S-Type, the XF was designated internally as the X250.
 The X250 was succeeded by the X260 in 2015.
 X250 was the first of the new styled Jaguars.

 Overview

 The XF was developed at Jaguar's Whitley design and development HQ in Whitley, Coventry and was built at Castle Bromwich Assembly facility in Birmingham.

 Initially, the XF was planned to use an all aluminium platform but due to time constraints put by Jaguar's board on the development team, the X250 makes use of a heavily modified Ford DEW98 platform.

 The XF was launched at the 2007 Frankfurt Motor Show, following the public showing of the C-XF concept in January 2007 at the North American International Auto Show.
 Customer deliveries commenced in March 2008, with a range of V6 and V8 engines.

 Designed by Jaguar's design director Ian Callum, the styling incorporates an oval mesh grille recalling the original XJ of 1968.
-The boot lid retained the S-Type's chromed blade to its edge and included a "leaper" hood ornament.
+The boot lid retained the S-Type's chromed blade to its edge and included a "leaper" bonnet mascot.

 The XF was launched with a variety of trims called, depending on country, 'SE' (or 'Sport'), 'Luxury', 'Premium Luxury' (or 'Premium'), 'Portfolio' (or 'Premium Portfolio'), 'SV8' (or 'Supercharged') and 'R'.
 For the UK market, company car-friendly 'Executive Edition' and 'SE Business' models with a lower tuned versions of the 3.0 L and 2.2 L diesel engines respectively were available.

-The interior included air conditioning vents which are flush-fitting in the dash, rotating open once the engine is started, and a rotating gearshift dial, marketed as JaguarDrive Selector, which automatically elevates from the centre console.
+The interior includes air conditioning vents which are flush-fitting in the dash, rotating open once the engine is started, and a rotating gearshift dial, marketed as JaguarDrive Selector, which automatically elevates from the centre console.
 Another departure from the traditional Jaguar cabin ambiance is the use of pale-blue backlighting to the instruments, switchgear, and around major control panels.
 Some minor systems, such as the interior lighting, are controlled by touching the light covers.
 The glove compartment also opens to the touch.
 The XF has no cloth interior option, with all trim levels featuring leathers.
 Wood veneers are available along with aluminium, carbon fibre and piano black lacquer trims.